 Does he need a student management system, or would a training management system be better?
-Both have AVETMISS reporting capabilities—but could he require LMS functions in the future?
+Both have AVETMISS reporting capabilities, but might he need LMS features in the future?

-No matter your circumstances, when making an informed decision about a potential management system you need to understand the differences between an SMS, LMS, and TMS before you dive into the product melee.
-Many people just assume they’re all one and the same under different names, but this is far from the truth.
-They may boast multifunctional capabilities that seem similar, each system serves a targeted purpose that may or may not be pertinent to your training business needs.
+Whatever your circumstances, when making an informed decision about a new system, you must understand the differences between an SMS, LMS, and TMS before diving in.
+Many incorrectly assume they’re the same system with different labels, but while they may offer similar functionality, each system serves a unique purpose that may or may not suit the needs of your business.

-An SMS—sometimes referred to as a student information system (SIS), student information management system (SIMS) or student record system (SRS)—essentially manages all the day-to-day operations of a training organisation.
+An SMS (sometimes referred to as a student information system, student management software, school management system, or RTO software) manages all the day-to-day operations of a training organisation.
 Some SMS capabilities might include:

-An LMS serves as an online portal for classrooms, performing administrative functions for educators and allowing students to view their assignments, grades, and learning materials.
-This makes it ideal for organisations offering e-learning courses—some LMS products are even capable of delivering complete courses.
+An LMS is an online portal for classrooms, with features for trainers and students to view assignments, grades, and access learning materials.
+LMSs are ideal for organisations offering e-learning courses, with some even able to deliver entire courses.
 Key features of an LMS include:

-When used for corporate training, an LMS might include additional features to satisfy specific requirements, such as:
+When used for corporate training, an LMS might also includes these features:

-The LMS is a comparatively young innovation, but demand is expected to grow.
-Recent technological and business trends favour the production of collaborative, web-based applications that are designed with the user in mind.
+The LMS is a young innovation, but demand is expected to grow.
+Trends favour collaborative, web-based applications that are designed with the user in mind.

-If you offer a lot of e-learning or do corporate training, an LMS will act as an online classroom to handle your training.
-It will have some student administration functions and integrate with your HR system to keep employee records.
+If you offer lots of e-learning or corporate training, an LMS will act as an online classroom to handle your training.
+It'll also include some student admin functions, and integrate with your HR system.

-If your business does a lot of in-house training, or you have a lot of automation needs, implementing a TMS will allow you to deploy all your courses and do your reporting.
+If your business does a lot of in-house training, or you have a lot of automation needs, implementing a TMS will allow you to deploy all your courses, and complete reporting.

-Once you’ve determined which type of system would best suit your organisation, you can start building a list of potential products and service providers.
-As you move through the next stages of buying process, set aside ample time for careful consideration to ensure your final decision is the right one.
+Once you’ve determined which system best suits your organisation, you can start building a list of potential products and service providers.
+As you move through the stages of the buying process, set aside ample time for consideration, to ensure your final decision is the right one.